Effective Date: December 16, 2019

 a.
 It is NASA policy to:

-a.
-This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center, other contractors, grant recipients, or parties to agreements who create and/or maintain knowledge for, or on behalf of NASA, as specified or referenced in the appropriate contracts, grants, or agreements.
+(1) This language applies to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center, other contractors, grant recipients, or parties to agreements who create and/or maintain knowledge for, or on behalf of, NASA as specified or referenced in the appropriate contracts, grants, or agreements.

 a.
-Arms Export Control Act, 22 U.S.C. § 2751, et seq., as implemented by the International Traffic in Arms Regulations, 22 Code of Federal lations (CFR) Part 120-30.
+Arms Export Control Act, 22 U.S.C. § 2751, et seq., as implemented by the International Traffic in Arms Regulations, 22 Code of Federal Regulations (CFR) Parts 120-30.

 b.
 The Federal Records Act, 44 U.S.C. § 3101, et seq.

 c.
 Export Administration Act of 1979, 50 U.S.C.
-Appendix §§ 2401-2420, as implemented by the Export Administration Regulations, 15 CFR Part 730-774.
+Appendix §§ 2401-2420, as implemented by the Export Administration Regulations, 15 CFR Parts 730-774.

 d.
 The National Aeronautics and Space Act, 51 U.S.C.
 20113(a).

 e.
 Information Technology Management, Pub L. 107-217, repealing and reenacting the Clinger Cohen Act of 1996, 40 U.S.C. §§ 11101, et seq., as amended.

 f.
 Electronic and Information Technology Accessibility Standards, 36 CFR Part 1194.